Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Abstract

 \section{Abstract}

-We study the $L_1$ median for locationally uncertain points with discrete distributions.
+Robust estimators, like the median of a point set, are important for data analysis in the presence of outliers.
+We study robust estimators for locationally uncertain points with discrete distributions.
 That is, each point in a data set has a discrete probability distribution describing its location.
-The $L_1$ median is a robust estimator, useful when there are outliers in the point set.
-However given the probabilistic nature of this data, there is a distribution describing the $L_1$ median, not a single location.
-We show how to construct and estimate this median distribution in near-linear or quadratic time in $1$ and $2$ dimensions.
+The probabilistic nature of uncertain data makes it challenging to compute such estimators, since the true value of the estimator is now described by a distribution rather than a single point.
+We show how to construct and estimate the distribution of the median of a point set.
+Building the approximate support of the distribution takes near-linear time, and assigning probability to that support takes quadratic time.
+We also develop a general approximation technique for distributions of robust estimators with respect to ranges with bounded VC dimension.
+This includes the geometric median for high dimensions and the Siegel estimator for linear regression.